Baksosam1999/Excel-Projects/README.md

 Project Overview

 This project aims to create a Coffee Sales Dashboard with Excel to provide dynamic and interactive insights into coffee sales data.
 The process involves data gathering, transformation, and the utilization of pivot tables and charts.
-Key features include a timeline for sales over time, slicers for coffee type, roast type, and customer loyalty card, as well as visualizations for sales by country and top 5 customers.
+Key features include a timeline for sales over time, slicers for coffee type, roast type, and customer loyalty card, as well as visualizations for sales by country, sales by product and top 5 customers.

 ## Data Gathering and Transformation